 E. The effective date of the periodic increase will be the first day of the month it is due.

-F. Employees hired before July 1, 2009 will retain their periodic increase date as of June 30, 2008.
+F. Employees hired before July 1, 2009, will retain their periodic increase date as of June 30, 2008.

-43.6 Salary Assignment Upon Promotion
+43.7 Salary Assignment Upon Promotion